petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/troubleshooting-elasticsearch-installation/troubleshooting-elasticsearch-common-issues.md

 ## Configuration File Names

-If you are experiencing any problem connecting Liferay to Elasticsearch (perhaps seeing `NoNodeAvailableException` messages in the Liferay log), one of the first steps to take is to make absolutely sure that the configuration files are named properly.
-Unrecognizable configuration files aren't processed.
-Resulting errors can vary.
+When you have problems connecting Liferay to Elasticsearch (perhaps seeing `NoNodeAvailableException` messages in the Liferay log), one of the first steps to take is confirming that the configuration files are named properly.
+Unrecognizable configuration files aren't processed and resulting errors can vary.

 ## Disable Elasticsearch Deprecation Logging

-Sometimes, Elasticsearch APIs used by Liferay's Elasticsearch connectors are deprecated.
+Sometimes Elasticsearch APIs used in Liferay's Elasticsearch connectors are deprecated.
 Even when there's no impact to the functionality required by Liferay, warning log messages can result:

 ```
 [2019-07-16T14:47:05,779][WARN ][o.e.d.c.j.Joda           ] [